QuintinUmi/camera_calibration/README.md

 ## Node File Description

-### This project includes 1 package (camera_calibration_pkg) and 3 nodes (camera_calibration; show_distorted_grid_pattern; undistortion_sample).

-Node "camera_calibration" is to do calibration for camera.
-Node "show_distorted_grid_pattern" can show the comparison between distorted and undistorted grid pattern for reference.
-Node "undistortion_sample" is a sample to show the image after undistortion proccess.

 To use these nodes, please use launch file for transmitting server parameters.

 ### Example for Node "show_distorted_grid_pattern"